prakash-dale/dev-meeting-us/README.md

   - **Voyager Resident ID** for logged-in users.
   - **Voyager Prospect ID**, when available.
 - **Discussion Point**: Explore additional methods to identify returning users.
 - Save embedded chat history in a Redis vector store during user interactions for future similarity-based searches.
+- In similarity search, it should search for documents having matching companyid metadata.
+In short, system will work for the properties within the company boundary.
 - Retrieve relevant information from the Redis vector store for returning users to provide tailored suggestions.
 - Incorporate suggestion messages into the chat flow to enhance the user experience.